phmarek/hantek-dso2000-quick-fetch/README.md

 # Usage

-With the patch active on your DSO, pressing the `SAVE TO USB` button after booting will disable your USB console, so that the USB serial port can be used for data transfer.
-The scope will show a message `Connect your quick fetch software!`, which you would now do by running the script:
+With the patch active on your DSO, you'll see a short notice about that a few seconds after booting.

+Pressing the `SAVE TO USB` button after booting will disable your USB console, so that the USB serial port can be used for data transfer.
+The scope will show the message `Activating quick fetch mode.` as confirmation.

+Now you run the script:

 ```
 receiver-src/hantek-dso-fetch.pl --cont --file /tmp/my-hantek-data.%d.csv
 ```

-Now you're ready; use your DSO as usual, and when you see a waveform you want to transfer to the PC just press the `SAVE TO USB` button.
+Now you're ready to go -- use your DSO as usual, and when you see a waveform you want to transfer to the PC just press the `SAVE TO USB` button.
 The scope locks updates (`RUN/STOP` will turn red), and the script will show a line about the transfer being started and then being done.

 My machine with a DSO2D15 (no overclocking) needs approximately 15 seconds to transfer 2 channels with 4MSamples each - that's 20 times as fast as the SCPI way, being CPU bound on the scope (and ~30%) on my laptop.

+If your script isn't running when you press the button, you'll see a notification about that; and, in case there are any communication problems (there shouldn't, though you could cause one eg. by stopping the script in the middle of a data transfer), an error message (eg. a transmission timeout) will be displayed.

 ## Parameters